gardm1/dotfiles/README.md

 bash setup [Dependencie you wish to install]
 ```

-You can also use the **help** command to list the different files and packages you can install
+You can also use the **help** command to list all the available packages for installation

 ```bash
 bash setup help